 Results 1–10 of 20 for "Review"X related to "Competencies for psychological practice..."
-Refine Your Search Refine Your Search TopicTherapy (4)Children (1)Death & dying (1)Hypnosis (1)Pain (1) 1 more... [+] Parenting (1)Hide detailsDocument TypeReviewXYear2013 (2)2012 (2)2011 (1)Author/ContributorAuerbach, John (2)Charles, Marilyn (1)Cushman, Philip (1)DeMattos, Susan (1)Harris, Judith (1) 10 more... [+] Newman, Marilyn (1)Nierenberg, Ona (1)Novie, Gregory (1)Rebeta, James L. (1)Reynaga-Abiko, Geneva (1)Schulman, Martin A. (1)Stolorow, Robert D. (1)Strenger, Carlo (1)Tasso, Anthon F. (1)Tasso, Anthony F. (1)Thurer, Shari (1)Winn, Martin (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.When the Body Is the Target: Self-Harm, Pain, and Traumatic Attachments (Book Review)By unraveling some of the paradoxes of self-harm, by demonstrating a successful method for dealing with individuals who engage in this behavior, Farber has enlarged the scope of psychoanalytic treatment and provided hope for an underserved group.
-Review 2.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review 3.Our Emotional Makeup: Ethnopsychology and Selfhood (Book Review)In this work, we are taken on an historical and philosophical journey about how emotions have been theorized and researched in a way that is meant to control and maintain the status quo.
+Refine Your Search Refine Your Search TopicTherapy (5)Children (1)Death & dying (1)Hypnosis (1)Pain (1) 1 more... [+] Parenting (1)Hide detailsDocument TypeReviewXYear2013 (2)2012 (2)2011 (2)Author/ContributorAuerbach, John S. (2)Charles, Marilyn (1)Cushman, Philip (1)DeMattos, Susan (1)Harris, Judith (1) 12 more... [+] Newman, Marilyn (1)Nierenberg, Ona (1)Novie, Gregory (1)Rebeta, James L. (1)Reynaga-Abiko, Geneva (1)Schulman, Martin A. (1)Stolorow, Robert D. (1)Strenger, Carlo (1)Tasso, Anthon F. (1)Tasso, Anthony F. (1)Thurer, Shari (1)Winn, Martin (1)Hide details Results 1–10 of 20 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Restoring Psychotherapy as the First Line Intervention in Behavioral Care (Book Review)Multidisciplinary Healthcare Reform: Will Patients Be Left Behind?Review 2.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review 3.Our Emotional Makeup: Ethnopsychology and Selfhood (Book Review)In this work, we are taken on an historical and philosophical journey about how emotions have been theorized and researched in a way that is meant to control and maintain the status quo.
 Despret has written a convincing text about the exclusion of culture and the continued oppression of certain people throughout time.Review 4.Psychoanalysis: Education, Research, Science, and Profession (Book Review)Review by Martin Schulman of Robert Wallerstein's book.
 A book comprised of eleven of Wallerstein's papers that date from the mid-1970s the mid-1990s.
 They focus on two aspects of psychoanalytic inquiry: psychoanalytic education and research, and psychoanalysis as science and profession.Review 5.All Things Shining: Reading the Western Classics to Find Meaning in a Secular Age (Book Review)The authors re-envision modern spiritual life through the examination of literature, philosophy, and religious testimony, and teach us how to rediscover the sacred, shining things that surround us every day.Review 6.An Accident of Hope: The Therapy Tapes of Anne Sexton A review of the book which studies the Anne Sexton therapy tapes and analyzes her treatment.Review 7.Practice Procedures (Book Review)One of the books is geared toward helping early career psychotherapists develop a successful psychotherapy practice, and the other is thoroughly grounded in the analytic method to treat panic and anxiety.Review (January 2012)8.Advanced Hypnotherapy: Hypnodynamic Techniques (Book Review)Anthony Tasso's review of John Watkins' and Arreed Barabasz's book.
 The book demonstrates the continuing strength of the relationship between hypnosis and psychoanalysis.Review 9.Mentalizing in Clinical Practice (Book Review)The two books reviewed, the first edited by Jon Allen and Peter Fonagy, the second written by Jon Allen, Peter Fonagy, and Anthony Bateman, present discussions of mentalization for everyday clinicians, especially for those that have little or no interest in an approach that touts unapologetically its origins in psychoanalysis.Review 10.Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller (Book Review)Ona Nierenber reviews: Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller.Review (January 2013) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 20 for "Review"X related to "Competencies for psychological practice..."